SigfridoCorradi/offline-transcriber/README.md

 # Usage

-Create a Python environment (for example: `python3 -m venv myenv`), install the requirements (`pip install -r requirements.txt`), and simply run the program.
+Create a Python environment (`python3 -m venv myenv`), install the requirements (`pip install -r requirements.txt`), and simply run the program.
 You can then use the application by going to the address shown in the terminal with a browser, for example:

 `* Running on local URL:  http://127.0.0.1:49591`